smile-for-me/smile-for-me/README.md

 HI(gh) again here are my characters that i #relate to
 ---------------------------------------------

-⊹ Greg Heffley (Diary of a Wimpy Kid) + me if u stripped all of my morals and made me super bitter
+⊹ Greg Heffley (Diary of a Wimpy Kid) + me if u stripped all of my morals and made me super bitter..
+BASICALLY EVIL ME??!!!

-⊹ Gumball Watterson (The Amazing World Of Gumball) + me except get rid of humiliation apparently
+⊹ Gumball Watterson (The Amazing World Of Gumball) + me if i had 0 self conciousness apparently

 ⊹ Sayori (Doki Doki Literature Club!)